jccifuentes21/About-Me-JuanCamilo/index.md

 <img src="https://user-images.githubusercontent.com/15177461/149040541-e5d3df43-5d21-4a22-a273-011f37222e40.JPG" alt="golf image" width="250" style="horizontal-align:middle"/>

-Amnother one of my hobbies is *technology*.
+Another one of my hobbies is **technology**.
 I am very passionate about all kinds of technoogy, ranging from cellphones and computers, to smart appliances, all the way to electric cars.
 I find myself very interested in how the future could be, where tech and automation play a big part of our lives.
 I enjoy watching youtube videos of tech, my favorite youtuber for this is Marques Brownlee, or MKBHD

 <img src="https://i.ytimg.com/vi/pkuxIy3kFZM/maxresdefault.jpg" alt="mkbhd" width="400" style="vertical-align:middle"/>

-Robotics is also one of my passions, this is the reason why I studied my degree in Mechatronics.
+**Robotics** is also one of my passions, this is the reason why I studied my degree in Mechatronics.
 I was also part of a robotics team from 2014 to 2016.

 <img src="https://pbs.twimg.com/media/CdB9RRZUMAAFU_0?format=jpg&name=medium" alt="mkbhd" width="400" style="vertical-align:middle"/>